Today in European history: the Siege of Constantinople begins (maybe, 717) and ends (718)

 When the weather improved, an Arab supply convoy arrived from Egypt, but because almost every experienced Muslim sailor was involved in the initial expedition, this relief fleet was crewed by Christians with less experience in lengthy, trans-Mediterranean voyages.
 Those ships in this fleet, the ones that survived the trip and whose Christian crews didn’t defect to the Byzantines, were attacked by the Byzantine navy, again using Greek Fire, and most were destroyed.
 Likewise, a relief army sent by the new caliph, Umar II (d.
 720), was met and wiped out by a Byzantine army.

 Notice that I haven’t said anything about troop numbers here, and that’s because there’s really no reliable count.
 The Arabs certainly began the siege outnumbering the Byzantine defenders, but there are Byzantine accounts that have the Arab army numbering in the hundreds of thousands, which is pretty outrageous for an eighth century siege army.
 Even the casualty counts offered by European sources are in the hundreds of thousands, which is again fairly ridiculous.
-The Arab army may have numbered in the six digits, but if so it wouldn’t have been much more than 100,000, and between the Bulgars, the hunger, and the disease it’s likely that very few of them made it back home alive.
+The Arab army may have numbered in the six digits, but if so it wouldn’t have been much more than 100,000.
+Between the Bulgars, the hunger, and the disease it’s likely that very few of them made it back home alive.

-The successful defense of Constantinople is, for better or worse, incredibly important in terms of how the world subsequently developed.
+The successful defense of Constantinople is, for better or worse, important in terms of how European and world history subsequently developed.
 If we can say that the Battle of Tours (732) was crucial in stopping the Muslim advance into western Europe, then surely the fact that the Byzantine Empire survived the eighth century was equally important in stopping a Muslim advance into eastern Europe—more important, really, because there’s no historical consensus on whether the Muslim army defeated at Tours was really an army of conquest and not just a raiding party.
 This 717 siege in particular was important in that it was the last time a caliphal army would seriously entertain the idea of capturing the Byzantine capital.
 It also had repercussions in the caliphate.
 The failure of the 717 siege and its cost in blood and treasure was one of the causes of the steep decline of the Umayyads and their eventual ouster in 750.